necrosnake91/Tutorial_of_RNA_seq/README.md

 Hello everyone!

 Welcome to this GitHub repository.
-This repository was designed to provide you a wide view for the Differential Expression (DE) analysis using bioconductor packages **[edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html)** and **[DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html)**.
+This repository was designed to provide you a wide view for the Differential Expression (DE) analysis using the bioconductor package **[DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html)**.

 ## Required packages